What's at stake

 Screen Shot 2019-10-26 at 7.35.38 AM

-Water Pollution
+Water Quality

 Many communities inside and outside the immediate region of impact rely on the Pecos River for clean, reliable water.
+These waters recently received Outstanding National Resource Water designation in the Summer of 2022 for their exceptional water quality.

 Wildlife